qsnjason/qsnjsclient/README.md

 	config.apikey = 'apikey';
 	config.apisecret = 'apisecret';

-Instrument data caching is maintained by the client.
-Default values for data caching are the QSN settings shown below.
+Instrument data is maintained by the client.
+Default values for caching are the QSN settings shown below.
 Note that larger values may not be provided by QSN.

 	config.cacheseconds = 600;
 	config.cacheminutes = 1440;
 	config.cachehours = 750;

-The client will cache instrument seconds data by default.
+The client will maintain a cache of instrument seconds data by default.
 This can be disabled by setting `noseconds` in the client `config`.
-This will result in less work for the client.
+This will result in a reduced workload for the client.

 	config.noseconds = true;